Wardormeur/cd-common/README.md

-# cd-menu
+# cd-common
-Common menu for CoderDojo sites
+Common styles and components for all CoderDojo sites